-Ah, splitboard skins.
-You either Love Em or hate em.
-There really is no in-between.
-Luckily we took the guess work out of finding a solid pair of splitboard skins for your next tour.
-One thing to keep in mind is for the most part splitboard skins are not coming cut from the factory to exactly match each board.
-This creates areas where snow can and will get in and under the skin.
+We took the guesswork out of finding a reliable pair of splitboard skins for your next tour.
+One thing to keep in mind with splitboard skins is, for the most part, the skins are not coming cut from the factory to exactly fit each board (there are some exceptions).
+This can potentially create areas where snow can work its way up and under the skin.

 Everyone has a good splitboard skin story, that’s for sure.
-Below are the skin we recommend for a fun, safe outing in the backountry.
-Oh and PS some of these skins are hard to find without contacting the manufactures directly as they are European brands.
+Below are the skins we recommend for a fun, safe outing in the backountry.

 Best Splitboard Skins

 Montana International has got splitboard skins figured out by dialing in the perfect blend of synthetic Nylon and Mohair.
 If you are looking for a skin that offers fast glide on the skin track and tacky grip on the way up well these skins are for you.
 The glue is awesome and even better is the added peace of mind that comes when using Montana International’s stout tip and tail clips.

 The only hiccup with these skins is the glue is soo tacky it may take a few minutes to pull the skins apart.
 [Purchase: $119.95]

 Mohair is easier to glide but you sacrifice traction; synthetic fibers optimize traction but, as you can probably deduce from this little rundown, it’s tougher to glide.
 With a mohair/synthetic mix, you get the best of both worlds and across the most variable conditions.
 And depending on the depth and mix of the fibers, the mix can actually become a stronger beast than either individually.
 Kohla’s mix and length deliver just this and in spades.